myelinio/pyiqfeed/README.md

 machine (so long as IQFeed has been installed using a recent version of Wine if you aren't on Windows).

-If you are installing on OSX, install Wine or Wine-Devel using one of Homebrew, Macports, or Fink and then install IQFeed inside that.
+MacOS Catalina dropped support of 32-bit applications, so wine can't be used there.
+If you are using macOS 10.14 or lower, install Wine or Wine-Devel using one of
+Homebrew, Macports, or Fink and then install IQFeed inside that.
 The Mac Download of IQFeed is basically just a CodeWeavers Wine "bottled" version of IQFeed, not a native Mac version and because it's been